 The bill amends existing Washington state laws regarding asbestos-containing building materials, specifically RCW 70A.450.020, 70A.450.030, 70A.450.060, and 70A.450.070.
-Key changes include redefining "asbestos-containing building material" to lower the threshold for asbestos content from one-tenth of one percent to 0.1 percent starting January 1, 2025.
+Key changes include redefining "asbestos-containing building material" to lower the threshold for asbestos content from one-tenth of one percent to 0.1 percent effective January 1, 2025.
 Additionally, the bill introduces a new definition for "commercial aggregates," which are mixtures of mineral fragments used in construction that may contain low levels of asbestos.
-The bill also clarifies that certain labeling requirements do not apply to commercial aggregates with an asbestos content of 0.25 percent or lower.
+The bill also clarifies that certain labeling requirements do not apply to commercial aggregates with an asbestos content of 0.25 percent or lower, and it exempts these aggregates from the prohibition on the use of asbestos-containing materials in new construction or renovations.

 Substitute Bill: 70A.450.030, 70A.450.060, 70A.450.070